 If State laws or regulations conflict with this subpart regarding operations on public lands, you must follow the requirements of this subpart.
-However, there is no conflict if the State law or regulation requires a higher standard of protection for public lands than this subpart (43 CFR 3809.3).
+However, there is not typically a conflict if the State law or regulation requires a higher standard of protection for public lands than this subpart (43 CFR 3809.3).